 This class is not currently scheduled.

 Cost: $205 After you send in your registration an invoice will be sent which can be paid with a credit card via the secure Square site.
+Several days after that you will receive an invitation from Webex containing a link to the meeting and confirming the date.

 Click here to register